The Story of Us (1999) review: messy but undeniably heartfelt

 Musical highlight: “The Story” by Brandi Carlile (plays over the end credits)

-Sweet Hearts Dance (1988) review-What a bunch of jerks
+Sweet Hearts Dance (1988) review-what a bunch of jerks

 Likeable characters are the lifeblood of any light piece of entertainment, especially your standard romantic comedy.